pboueke/canto/README.md

 ## Fixes, improvements, features

 Please [create an issue](https://github.com/pboueke/canto/issues) for discussing the changes.
 If all is well, your PR will be merged once reviwed.

 &nbsp;

+## Localization

+Create a PR that adds your language to `.src/Dictionary/index.js`.

+&nbsp;